 Yet, two of the three municipal presidents were unaware of these legislative changes.

 Portugal stands as a nation conscious of its democracy and sensitive to the rights of its people.
-It was only in 1974 that it overthrew the 50-year authoritarian New State regime.
+It was only in 1974 that it overthrew the nearly 50-year authoritarian New State regime.
 Therefore, a platform exists for those living in the country to voice their support or opposition and their views on the environmental impact of proposed projects through Participa.